Recorded widely across much of mainland Britain to northern Scotland (Musgrove, 2023).

-A genus of slim, elongate sawflies.
-This species is the only one in this genus with an red-girdled black body and orange hind femora.
+Ametastegia equiseti is the only one in this genus with a red-girdled black body and orange hind femora.

 Size: 5.5 - 7mm